p/redis-dump-load/README.rst

 Note: yajl2 backend fails when it is given strings on Python 3.
 Please open the files in binary mode and use ``BytesIO`` rather than ``StringIO`` objects.

+Note: streaming loading is substantially slower than lump loading.

 Dependencies
 ------------